Backend library for Node.js

 Then to run all tests

-bkjs run-tests
+bkjs test-all

 More details are in the documentation or doc.html